 YCT Rabbinical School admits students of any race, color, national origin, or ethnic origin.
 All documents submitted in support of an application for admission become the permanent possession of YCT and cannot be returned to the applicant.

 All prospective students spend at least two days at the yeshiva while it is in session.
 Visits should be arranged in advance.
 Applications should include three letters of recommendation: one rabbinic reference, one academic reference, and one personal reference.
+References should be emailed to email@example.com.
 Applications should also include an official transcript.
-Those currently enrolled in degree programs should include mid-year transcripts and arrange for final transcripts to be mailed to YCT upon completion of the semester.
+Those currently enrolled in degree programs should include mid-year transcripts and arrange for final transcripts to be emailed to firstname.lastname@example.org upon completion of the semester.

-Interviews will be scheduled upon receipt of a complete application.
+Applications are due March 15.
+Interviews may be scheduled upon receipt of a complete application.
 The interview, should it be granted, includes a meeting with Rabbi Dov Linzer, President and Rosh HaYeshiva; a formal interview with our admissions committee; and a written and oral assessment of the applicant’s Talmud skills.
 In preparation for discussions during the interview, applicants are asked to prepare a 3-5 minute d’var Torah on the topic of their choice.